RobbieKiwi/RandCraft/README.md

 ## Features

-- **Distribution composition:** Add, multiply, and transform random variables.
+- **Distribution composition:** Scale random variables and add them together `rvc = rva/2 + rvb`
-- **Object-oriented random variables:** Random variables are objects, most methods/properties you need are built-in
+- **Plot distributions** Quickly have a look at the distribution of any RV (including combinations etc) with `rv.plot()`
+- **Object-oriented:** RVs are objects, useful stats like mean/variance etc can be accessed with dot notation
 - **Sampling and statistics:** Easily sample from composed distributions and access computed statistics
 - **Extensible:** Supports custom distributions via subclassing.
+- **Nonparametric distributions** You can pass a sampling function to define your RV, or use KDE estimation on samples
 - **Integration with scipy.stats:** Use any frozen continuous distribution from scipy stats
 - **Deterministic** Pass a seed to any random variable during init to guarantee reproducible results